Summer 2016 On-Site Elective Courses -

 Prerequisite: Bachelor's degree or permission of the instructor.
 ACTS Master of Theatre Studies students get first priority.
 This course may serve as one of the required additional 3-credit courses toward the Master of Theatre Studies degree.

-NEW EAST COAST ELECTIVE COURSE OPTION
+Summer 2016 EAST COAST ELECTIVE COURSE OPTION

 Students stay on site in the Cobalt House and experience a week-long immersion in scenic painting focused for the theatre educator.